Kazim Rashti

 He came from a family of well known merchants.
 He was a Shaykhi scholar who told his students about the coming of the Mahdi and the "Masih" (the return of Christ) and taught them how to recognize them.
 After his death in 1843, many of his students spread out around Asia, Europe and Africa for the search.

-Upon his death he was buried near the tomb of Imam Husayn in Karbala.
+Upon his death he was buried near the tomb of Imam Hossein in Karbala.

 Works

 Sharh al-qasída al-lámíya

-One of Siyyid Kazim’s most important works is a 16,000 verse commentary on an Arabic ode.
+One of Siyyid Kazim's most important works is a 16,000 verse commentary on an Arabic ode.
 The text itself has not much to do with the actual content of the poem.
-The commentary is well known for Kazim’s depiction of the many levels, regions and inhabitants of the spiritual universe depicted as a “multi-faceted celestial, cosmic city”.
-It also includes discussion surrounding “the curtain of the city of knowledge” and its symbolism, the inception of an era of spirituality and “inward realities” as opposed to the “outward observances” and laws of the past, allusions to the significance of the word Baha (Splendour/Glory), as well as interpretations of Noah’s Ark and the light verse.
+The commentary is well known for Kazim's depiction of the many levels, regions and inhabitants of the spiritual universe depicted as a "multi-faceted celestial, cosmic city".
+It also includes discussion surrounding "the curtain of the city of knowledge" and its symbolism, the inception of an era of spirituality and "inward realities" as opposed to the "outward observances" and laws of the past, allusions to the significance of the word Baha (Splendour/Glory), as well as interpretations of Noah's Ark and the light verse.